 With the help of an experienced family law attorney, you can efficiently resolve your confusion about the right legal documents and correct process for stepparent adoption, a prenuptial agreement or dissolution.
 At O'Keefe Family Law LLC, I take pride in the legal services I provide to my clients.

 I am Bobbie O’Keefe, and I strive to alleviate the frustration that arises when people try to grapple with family law matters on their own.
 With over 25 years of experience practicing family law in Ohio, I am uniquely suited to helping you achieve your desired goals.
 I provide a comprehensive review of your legal options and the most time and cost-efficient method to obtain the optimal results.
-Call my office at 614-633-4777 to schedule a free consultation with me.
+Call my office at 614-633-4777 to schedule a consultation with me.

 Make Decisions About Your Future With Confidence